September 29, 2022

 8. Make Special Days Unique and Personalized

 Part of recognizing employees is remembering important dates and milestones.
 Celebrate first days, birthdays, anniversaries, and work anniversaries.
-I used to give all new hires an employee questionnaire asking many random questions such as “what’s your favorite drink, candy bar, color, etc.”.
-I would list important dates and milestones there, including birthdays for their kids, spouse, etc.
+I used to give all new hires an employee questionnaire asking many random questions such as “What’s your favorite drink, candy bar, color, etc.”.
+I would list important dates and milestones there, including birthdays for their kids, spouses, etc.

 Then, when there was a special day, I could ensure they got special days off from work and recognized them and these special occasions with a personalized gift.
 It doesn’t have to cost a lot to make it personal.
 Their favorite type of drink, ice cream, or candy bar with a customized note will show that you care.